11111111111WP_Query Object

 • Leverage each other’s resources to ensure youth receive the support they need to become successful adults.

-VPP’S ROLE IN YOUTHCONNECT
+YI’S ROLE IN YOUTHCONNECT

 • Big Picture Guidance – Work together to develop a strategic agenda